IBM/k8-secrets-as-hyperledger-fabric-wallet/README.md

 **Create IBM Kubernetes Service Instance**

-Create a Kubernetes cluster with [Kubernetes Service](https://cloud.ibm.com/kubernetes/catalog/create) using IBM Cloud Dashboard.
+Create two Kubernetes cluster with [Kubernetes Service](https://cloud.ibm.com/kubernetes/catalog/create) using IBM Cloud Dashboard.
+One Kubernetes service is required to setup IBM Blockchain Platform and other one is required to deploy client application.
+Though you can use one Kubernetes service only but thats not the recommended approach.

   > Note: It can take up to 15-20 minutes for the cluster to be set up and provisioned.